-Step 6 (November 2021 onward): Plan implementation, monitoring of progress, and adjustments to the plan based on emerging issues and learning that occurs during implementation.
+Step 6 (June - Onward): Present plan along with the Plan Review Team's recommendation to the Water Resource Commission for them to officially recognize the plan.
+Adoption of the plan by additional organizations, plan implementation, monitoring of progress, and adjustments to the plan based on emerging issues and learning that occurs during implementation.